EVATool/fae-architecture-log/_decisions/single-repo-development.md

 belongs_to: devops
 status: _2_draft
 todos:
-    - decision needs be described here
-    - also in the wiki
+    - brief description in the wiki?
-    - presentation to group missing
-    - branching rules to be described
+    - link to branching rules
 responsible: JSP;SBE
 deadline: 2021-01-29
 history: